italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

      - The OP SHOULD add the *scope* parameter as defined in :rfc:`9068` Section 2.2.3.
 It MUST match the value in the authentication request.
      - |spid-icon| |cieid-icon|
    * - **iat**
-     - UNIX Timestamp with the time of JWT generation, coded as NumericDate as indicated in :rfc:`7519`.
+     - UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.
      - |spid-icon| |cieid-icon|
    * - **exp**
      - UNIX Timestamp with the expiry time of the JWT, coded as NumericDate as indicated in :rfc:`7519`.